-The interesting dynamic in my opinion is that in an OSO, all the governance is in the hand of the core and paid staff, they take enough input from the volunteer community and their users and then make rational decisions in the open.
+The interesting dynamic in my opinion is that in an OSO, all the governance is in the hand of the core and paid staff.
+They take enough input from the volunteer community and their users and then make rational decisions in the open.
 It is to be noted that all the decisions and their reasoning is done in the open for everyone to see and access.

-Another aspect to be noted is that governance in OSOs are mostly taken care of by industry leaders and people who have enough enthusiasm and knowledge in that field while with governments most of the leaders are highly politically inclined unprofessional people (That’s me being very opinionated here, but holds true for most South Asian countries for sure).
-A government can learn to be more open in terms of everything from how policies are made to how small decisions are made.
+Another aspect to be noted is that governance in OSOs are mostly taken care of by industry leaders and people who have enough enthusiasm and knowledge in that field.
+In governments, most of the leaders are highly politically inclined unprofessional people (That’s me being very opinionated here, but holds true for most South Asian countries for sure).
+A government can learn to be more open from how policies are made to how small decisions are made.
 How different smaller government bodies decide on tenders.
-There are matters of national security which should be kept secret when and where required, but overall an open structure does more good than harm.
+There are matters of national security which should be kept secret when required, but overall an open structure does more good than harm.

-To wrap up, governments should to learn to function in a much more open manner and integrating the citizens more in the process.
-We, the citizens should not be used to being dependent on the gov. and should take initiatives as its our society, our environment, our world.
+To wrap up, governments should function in a transparent manner, integrating citizens in the process.
+We, the citizens should not be blindly dependent on the gov; one should take initiatives as its our society, our environment, our world.

-P.S.: This is a very random thought experiment and there are lot more stakeholders and interactions between them possible.
-If one is interested into this then there is a lot of literature available on Open Governance.
+P.P.S.: This is a very random thought experiment, there are lot more stakeholders involved and possible interactions between them.
+If one is interested in this then there is a lot of literature available on Open Governance.
 I came across it while researching for this random thoughtlet.